MX-1 Kalakian

-The MX-1 is a Philippine Armored personnel carrier (APC) developed by Steelcraft Industrial & Development Corporation.
+The MX-1 is a Philippine Armored personnel carrier (APC) developed by Steelcraft Industrial & Development Corporation in the early 2000s and presented in 2002.

 Development

-The MX-1 is a fire support vehicle developed by Steelcraft Industrial & Development Corporation in the Philippines.
+The MX-1 was developed in the early 2000s as a fire support vehicle in a joint project between Steelcraft and the Philippine Army's Light Armored Brigade (later Light Armored Division), with its prototype appearing in 2002.
 Its development is derived from the Hari-Digma APC also designed by Steelcraft.
 It is the second of the four vehicles developed by Steelcraft.

 Armament

 Being a fire support vehicle, the MX-1 needed to have adequate firepower, so Steelcraft designed a unique Three-Weapon Turret System and a rear cupola for the MX-1's use.
 The Three-Weapon Turret System consists of a .50 cal machine gun, a 7.62mm multipurpose MG and a 40mm Automatic Grenade Launcher for extra punch.
 The rear cupola houses another 7.62mm multipurpose machine gun for rear coverage.
 This gives the MX-1 four weapons to bring against different types of targets, giving it flexibility in various engagements.